F3DEX3

 Non-textured tris

 In F3DEX2, the RSP time for drawing non-textured tris was significantly lower than for textured tris, by skipping a chunk of computation for the texture coefficients if they were disabled.
 In F3DEX3, no computation is skipped when textures are disabled.
 However, almost all materials use textures, and F3DEX3 is a little faster at drawing textured tris than F3DEX2.
-Plus, DRAM access time RSP -> FIFO and FIFO -> RDP is still saved from not sending the coefficients, and RDP time savings from avoiding loading a texture are unaffected of course.
+Plus, F3DEX3 still does not send the texture cofficients if they are disabled, saving DRAM access time for RSP -> FIFO and FIFO -> RDP.
+RDP time savings from avoiding loading a texture are unaffected of course.

 Obscure semantic differences from F3DEX2 that should never matter in practice